-Other theories posit that Earhart and Noonan could have been somehow captured by Japanese forces.
-The most prominent source in this theory is a book that was published by a CBS correspondent named Fred Goerner in 1966.
+Other theories say that Earhart and Noonan could have been somehow captured by Japanese forces.
+The most prominent source in this theory is a book published by a CBS correspondent Fred Goerner in 1966.
 He claimed that Earhart and Noonan were captured and executed after crashing the Electra on the island of Saipan.
-This island is over 2700 miles from their intended destination.
-However, later adopters of the theory usually prefer the Marshall Islands instead, considering that they are slightly closer to Howland Island.
+This island is over 2,700 miles from their intended destination.
+However, others usually prefer the Marshall Islands theory instead, considering that they are slightly closer to Howland Island.
 Slightly different versions of this theory include that the plane was actually shot down by the Japanese.
 But there is no evidence that this would have been so.

-Other popular theories include Earhart being a spy for Franklin D. Roosevelt or making propaganda radio broadcasts as Tokyo Rose, but these were investigated by George Putnam personally, and he found no evidence that any of these rumors were true.
+Other popular theories include Amelia Earhart being a spy for Franklin D. Roosevelt or making propaganda radio broadcasts as Tokyo Rose.
+But these were investigated by George Putnam personally, and he found no evidence that any of these rumors were true.

 Amelia Earhart’s celebrity status made a lasting impression that has persisted long after her disappearance.
-She is often used as a role model for young girls; typically regarded amongst the highest echelons of feminist icons.
+She is often used as a role model for young girls.
 Her childhood home is now the Amelia Earhart Birthplace Museum.
-This place is maintained by The Ninety-Nines, an international organization of female aviators that Earhart helped establish.
+This is now maintained by The Ninety Nines, an international organization of female aviators that Earhart helped establish.
 There have been multiple memorial flights along her circumnavigational route.
-Her name has been featured in multiple museums, memorials, scholarships, and other honors that still exist today.
+She is the namesake of multiple museums, memorials, scholarships, and other honors that still exist today.